pivotal/docs-tas-adapter/install-prerequisites.md

 To install the Application Service Adapter, you need:

-* Admin access to a Kubernetes cluster that meets the same requirements as Tanzu Application Platform v1.2 or v1.3 (whichever you have installed).
+* Admin access to a Kubernetes cluster that meets the same requirements as the version of Tanzu Application Platform you have installed, either v1.2 or v1.3.
 See [Kubernetes cluster requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-prerequisites.html#kubernetes-cluster-requirements-3) under _Prerequisites_.
-  * As of Tanzu Application Platform v1.3, Kubernetes v1.22, v1.23, or v1.24 is required, with additional requirements for some implementations.
+  * As of Tanzu Application Platform v1.3, Kubernetes v1.22, v1.23, or v1.24 is required.
+There are additional requirements for some implementations.
 For example, Amazon Elastic Kubernetes Service (EKS) requires containerd as the Container Runtime Interface (CRI) among with other requirements.

 * A container image registry.
 See [VMware Tanzu Network and container image registry requirements](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.3/tap/GUID-prerequisites.html#vmware-tanzu-network-and-container-image-registry-requirements-0) in _Prerequisites_.
-The Application Service Adapter does not work with Amazon's Elastic Container Registry (ECR).
+The Application Service Adapter does not support Amazon's Elastic Container Registry (ECR).

 ### <a id="required-installation-tools"></a>Required installation tools